cal-itp/benefits/docs/guides/getting-started.md

     You will need to change `DJANGO_LOCAL_PORT` to a specific value in order to test locally with the CDT Identity Gateway's dev environment.
 Compiler developers, this value can be found in our shared notes in LastPass.

-See [Configuration](../configuration/) for more details on supported environment variables and their settings.
+See [Environment variables](../reference/environment-variables.md) for more details on supported environment variables and their settings.

 ## Run the build script